kubestash/docs/docs/guides/volume-populator/deployment/index.md

 **Wait for BackupSession:**

 Now, wait for the next backup schedule.
-You can watch for `BackupSession` object using the following command,
+You can watch for `BackupSession` CR using the following command,

 ```bash
 $ watch -n 1 kubectl get backupsession -n demo -l=kubestash.com/invoker-name=sample-backup-dep